SpaceCowboy100/cs100HW4/README.md

 all:
 ```
 The first 'target' in our `Makefile` is `all`.
-Because `all` is the first target declared in the `Makefile`, it is a the default target for `Makefile`.
+Because `all` is the first target declared in the `Makefile`, it is the default target for the `Makefile`.
 The `make` command will execute this target if no other is specified.
 ```
 	if [ ! -d bin ]; then mkdir bin; fi